 Jones Lang LaSalle, the global property giant, recently undertook an in-depth study of employee productivity inside the workplace and delivered its findings in a report titled, Perspectives on Productivity: Corporate Australia.

-The report makes for interesting reading, but two questions that JLL posed in its survey really stood out.
+The report made for interesting reading, but two questions JLL posed in its survey really stood out.

 First, JLL asked a group of senior executives ‘How do your people spend their time?’
 The executives responded that their people spent 46% of their time ‘managing email’.
 Alarmingly, this figure was more than twice as high as the next most undertaken activity, ‘talking’.

 Next, they asked the same executives, ‘What activity creates the most value at work?’
 Here, their response was even more disconcerting.
 The executives estimated that email contributed a meagre 11% of the value generated inside their business, lagging far behind other categories such as ‘thinking’ and ‘brainstorming’.